sadeniyi2/medical-diagonsis-app/README.md

-# README.md

 # Medical Scan Results Database

-A simple web-based project that organizes and displays medical scan results using **HTML, CSS, and JavaScript**.
-Exported from Taskade and converted into a clean, interactive format for GitHub.
+A lightweight web application for organizing and reviewing medical scan results.
+The project provides a simple interface with interactive checklists to help track and manage scan records effectively.

 ---

 ## 🚀 Features
-- Organized structure with headings and sections
-- Interactive checkboxes for marking scans as reviewed/checked
+- **Interactive checklists** for marking scans as reviewed.
-- Responsive and clean design
+- **Clean and responsive UI** built with HTML5 and CSS3.
+- **Lightweight JavaScript interactivity** for a seamless user experience.
+- **Easily extensible** structure for adding more scan categories or data.

 ---